yacinelazaar/cloudformation-eks/README.md

 - Subnet(tagged properly and ditributed in the right fashion across AZs)
 - NatGateway and their EIPs
 - Route tables and their associations
-- Security group(s) for the control plane
+- Security group(s) for the contorl plane
 - Security group(s) for the workers